matheus-vieira/matheus-vieira.github.io/source/_questions_2025_csharp/question-31.md

 ---
 layout: question
-title: What is the difference between value types and reference types in C#?
+title: What is nullable reference types in C#?
 options:
-- Value types store data directly, reference types store memory addresses
+- Value types only
-- There is no difference between them
+- Reference types only
-- Value types are slower than reference types
+- Feature to help avoid null reference exceptions
-- Reference types are always immutable
+- Types that can be null by default
-answer: 1
+answer: 3
-explanation: Value types (int, char, bool, struct) store data directly in memory stack, while reference types (class, interface, delegate) store references to memory addresses on the heap where the actual data is stored.
+explanation: "Nullable reference types is a feature that helps developers avoid null reference exceptions by making the compiler aware of null possibilities."
 ---